mekanix/meka.rs/_posts/2014-11-20-cloud-computing-basics-6.md

   - build
 ---

+Docker here, Docker there, and no Docker build anywhere.
+That's not fair.
 How about we create the first docker?
 Docker image is built from `Dockerfile`.
 The syntax of `Dockerfile` is almost the same as `Bash`.
 This is an example of
 Dockerfile: